Drew Center for AIDS Research, Education, and Service – International Research

-CDU is dedicated to not only improving the health of the underserved locally, but around the world.
-Our work is done in such a way that empowers communities and provides the resources and information necessary for healthier lives.
+Drew CARES is dedicated to not only improving the health of the underserved locally, but around the world.
+Or work is done in such a way that empowers communities and provides the resources and information necessary for healthier lives.

 We work to identify the specific needs, resources and challenges within the local environment.
 This approach ensures long-term success that is self-sustaining and relevant to the community.

 Currently, we have projects in Angola and Zambia.
 Past projects include Belize, Jamaica, and Rwanda.
 We invite you to explore and hope you can join us in our endeavors abroad.

 Zambia: Rise Up! and HBCU Global Health Consortium (October 2019-Present)

 Charles R. Drew University (CDU) is part of a Consortium of four historically black colleges and universities (HBCUs) in the United States, which is working to support Ministry of Health Level One District Hospitals in Lusaka, Zambia.
 This project is supported by the President’s Emergency Plan for AIDS Relief (PEPFAR) and the Health Resources and Services Administration (HRSA).

 The HBCU Global Health Consortium is designed to transform clinical HIV practice to provide high quality, comprehensive, interprofessional care and treatment to people living with HIV.
 The overall aim is to assist the Republic of Zambia in addressing the PEPFAR 95-95-95 targets: 95% of people living with HIV (PLWH) know their HIV status; 95% of PLWH are initiated on Anti-Retroviral Therapy (ART); and that 95% of those on ART are virally suppressed.